Go Backend Developer Interview Questions: Practical Guide

 Answer: A race condition occurs when multiple goroutines access shared memory concurrently, and at least one access is a write.

-- Detection: Use the built-in race detector:
+- Detection: Use the built-in race detector with

-sync/atomicfor simple counters or flags.
+sync/atomicfor simple counters or flags, not complex invariants.

 Rarity: Common Difficulty: Hard